 Dyson Micro: price, availability and key spec

 Dyson Micro is on sale NOW in the UK for £299, which is about as cheap as Dysons have ever got.
+It's worth checking our Dyson discount codes to see if you can bag an even better price.
 In the USA, everything is bigger and hence they have no need for the Dyson Micro.
 Australia is even more spacious, so you can't get it there either.

 Dyson Micro: battery life, power and other key spec

 Battery life: 20 minutes.
 There are two power settings, and if you use the Max setting instead of the standard one you'll probably get more like 5-10 minutes.
 Dyson describes Max as being for 'spot cleaning'.